ARFID Treatment in Chicago & Northbrook

 ARFID is a real eating disorder.
 It can affect adolescents, young adults, and adults, and it can have serious physical and emotional consequences over time.
 ARFID is not simply “picky eating,” and it is not something you should have to power through without support.

-At SpringSource Eating, Weight, and Mood Disorders, we provide compassionate, evidence-based ARFID treatment that is tailored to the person in front of us.
-Whether you are seeking eating disorder therapy in Chicago, eating disorder therapy in Northbrook, or virtual eating disorder therapy throughout Illinois, we are here to help you move toward a safer, more flexible relationship with food.
+At SpringSource: Eating, Weight & Mood Disorders, we provide compassionate, evidence-based ARFID treatment that is tailored to the person in front of us.
+Whether you are seeking an ARFID therapist in Chicago, Northbrook, or virtual eating disorder therapy throughout Illinois, we are here to help you move toward a safer, more flexible relationship with food.

 What Is ARFID?

-ARFID is an eating disorder in which a person avoids food or restricts intake in ways that lead to nutritional deficits, weight loss or stalled growth, reliance on supplements, and/or significant interference with daily life.
+ARFID is an eating disorder in which a person avoids food or restricts intake in ways that can lead to nutritional deficits, weight loss, stalled growth, reliance on supplements, and significant interference with daily life.
 Unlike anorexia nervosa or bulimia nervosa, ARFID is not driven by fear of weight gain or dissatisfaction with body shape.

 People with ARFID often restrict food for reasons such as: